Lynnesbian/OldFediBooks/MANUAL.md

 #### Authorise FediBooks
 FediBooks needs access to your bot's account in order to post, reply, and so on.
 Click the "request access" button, complete the authorisation process in your browser, and paste the provided code into the text box provided.
 Every time you click the "request access" button, the previous request will be invalidated, so make sure you only click it again if the first time fails for some reason, or if you accidentally deny access.

+For more information on the permissions requested by FediBooks, click [here](#permissions).

 #### Select Sources
 You must now provide at least one source for your bot to learn from.
 This can be a fediverse account (an account on Mastodon, Pleroma, Misskey...) or a text file on your computer.
 You can add as many sources as you like.